-Neighbourhood Plan: A plan prepared by a Parish Council or Neighbourhood Forum for a and financial figures associated with the development 'open' (i.e. available for view).
+Neighbourhood Plan: A plan prepared by a Parish Council or Neighbourhood Forum for a neighbourhood area (made under the Planning and Compulsory and financial figures associated with the development 'open' (i.e. available for view).
 An open book approach allows the Council (and third party as appropriate) to assess any case put forward by the developer that the contributions and requirements being sought, such as affordable housing provision, make the site unviable for development.